For a full day, we suggest a private cruise to Cascais (8 hours cruise)

 As we pass under 25 April's bridge, we start seeing Bugio lighthouse and St Julian's fortress, at the end of the river Tagus and halfway to Cascais bay.

-Usually, we have a NW wind, so Halcyon I's engines are a great aid, on the way to Cascais.
+Usually, we have a NW wind, so we usually go on engines and sails, on the way to Cascais.

 Cascais bay gives a good shelter for fishermen and so is very appreciated for dropping the anchor and have a swim.